Nichiren at Tatsunokuchi — The Light Over the Execution Ground (1271)

 The Paper Trail

 Two other writings in his collection mention the object.
 A short note to Shijo Kingo dated nine days after the event says 'the moon deity appeared as a shining object and saved my life at Tatsunokuchi.'
-A 1278 letter to a nun recalls that 'an object like the moon flew from the direction of Enoshima and passed over the executioner's head.
+A 1278 letter to the nun Myoho recalls that 'an object like the moon flew from the direction of Enoshima and passed over the executioner's head.
 Terrified, he was unable to behead me.'
-And that is all.
-No record of the arrest, the sentence or the night exists outside Nichiren's own hand.
-The shogunal chronicle that should cover it, the Azuma kagami, stops at 1266, and Nichiren barely appears in any external document of his lifetime.
+Beyond these, no record of the arrest, the sentence or the night exists outside Nichiren's own hand.
+The shogunal chronicle that would cover it, the Azuma kagami, stops at 1266, and Nichiren scarcely appears in any external document of his lifetime.

 Critics, Defenders, and a Meteor